-If you choose a wide-angle composition, be careful to include all of the animal you're photographing in the frame, instead of cutting off an ear here, or a tail there.
-The Rule of Thirds dictates that your main subject should never be positioned exactly in the center of your image - see here to learn more about using this technique to help your images flow.
+If you choose a wide-angle composition, be careful to include all of the animal you're photographing in the frame, instead of cutting off an ear here or a tail there.
+The Rule of Thirds dictates that your main subject should never be positioned exactly in the center of your image.

 Practice Makes Perfect